 Word for Word National Non-Fiction Festival is Australia’s only literary festival to showcase non-fiction literature, writing and ideas.
-Word for Word features writing masterclasses, panel discussions, “in conversation” sessions and high-profile keynote speakers.
-The topics explored range broadly from history to health; love and grief; economics and politics; art and food; sport, technology and much more.
+Word for Word features writing masterclasses, panel discussions, in-conversation sessions and high-profile keynote speakers.
+The topics explored range broadly from history to health; love and grief; economics and politics; society and the environment; art and food; sport, technology and much more.

-The Dome is situated in central Geelong’s Little Malop Street precinct; a thriving cultural hub which also includes the Geelong Gallery, Geelong Performing Arts Centre and Courthouse Youth Arts Centre.
-Geelong is just a short, 60 minute drive from Melbourne, and has recently enjoyed a transformation of many of its old industrial spaces which have been reinvented as creative hubs and fabulous eateries.
-Geelong is known as the gateway to the fabulous food and wine of the Bellarine and the breathtaking natural beauty of the Great Ocean Road.
+The Dome is situated in central Geelong’s Little Malop Street precinct.
+A thriving cultural hub, the area also includes the Geelong Gallery, Geelong Performing Arts Centre and Courthouse Youth Arts Centre.
+Geelong is a vibrant city full of creative hubs and fabulous eateries, and just a 60-minute drive from Melbourne.
+Geelong is also the gateway to the fabulous food and wine of the Bellarine Peninsula and the natural beauty of the Great Ocean Road.

-Word for Word’s dynamic and diverse program really has something to interest everyone.
-Covering such a broad range of non-fiction topics that generate fascinating dialogue and debate between equally fascinating personalities, the Word for Word Festival attracts a diverse and engaged audience.
+Word for Word’s dynamic and diverse program covers a broad range of non-fiction topics that generate fascinating dialogue and debate between equally fascinating personalities and attracts a diverse and engaged audience.
 There is really something to interest everyone.

-The Festival’s popular masterclass program will be expanded in 2017 to include half and full day masterclasses covering a variety of non-fiction writing topics at the following Geelong Libraries branches: Bannockburn Library, Belmont Library, Torquay Library, Waurn Ponds Library and Queenscliff Library.
+The Festival’s popular masterclass program continues in 2018 with workshops covering a variety of non-fiction writing topics hosted at the following Geelong Regional Library locations: Bannockburn, Belmont, Geelong Torquay, Waurn Ponds and Queenscliff.